 \subsection{In-Sample Fit}

-\justifying To evaluate the in-sample fit of our benchmark model, entitled the 4 Factor High-Dimensional DCC-HEAVY (“4F-HD DCC-HEAVY'') model with \(K=4\), i.e., 3 FF and momentum factors, we additionally consider the restricted versions with respect to the set of factors and asymmetric effects.
+\justifying To evaluate the in-sample fit of our benchmark model, entitled the 4 Factor High-Dimensional DCC-HEAVY (“4F-HD DCC-HEAVY'') with \(K=4\), i.e., 3 FF factors and MOM, we additionally consider the restricted versions with respect to the set of factors and asymmetric effects.

-In particular, we estimate the variants by assuming that equity returns are either explained via the 3 FF factors (“FF-HD DCC-HEAVY'') or market factor only (“M-HD DCC-HEAVY'').\\ In addition, we examine whether allowing for asymmetries in the covariance dynamics allows for improving the fit by specifying the modelling equationns of the benchmark model without accounting for the signs of underlying returns (“sym-HD DCC-HEAVY'').\\The corresponding variance equations for “sym-HD DCC-HEAVY'' are given by: where \(v_{t}^{c}\) is a \(K \times 1\) vector of the realized variances of factors on month \(t\), \(w_{h}\) is a \(K \times 1\) positive vector, and \(A_{h}\) and \(B_{h}\) are the \(K \times K\) diagonal matrices of coefficients;
+In particular, we estimate the variants by assuming that equity returns are either explained via the 3 FF factors (“FF-HD DCC-HEAVY'') or the market factor only (“M-HD DCC-HEAVY'').
+In addition, we examine whether allowing for asymmetric effects in the covariance dynamics improves the fit by specifying the modelling equations of the benchmark model without accounting for the signs of underlying returns (“sym-HD DCC-HEAVY'').
+In this regard, we impose $A^+ = A^- = A$ on the variance equations for “sym-HD DCC-HEAVY''.